9 States With the Least Crowded Hiking Trails

 Hiawatha National Forest, photo credit–Charles W. Bash Flickr

-Michigan is also home to some remote areas like Hiawatha National Forest on the upper peninsula, where you’re sure to find some peace and quiet.
-Some other under-the-radar areas include Rosy Mound Natural Area, Saugatuck Dunes North Loop, and Nordhouse Dunes Extended Backpacking Loop.
+Michigan is also home to remote areas like Hiawatha National Forest on the upper peninsula, where you can find peace and quiet.
+Some other under-the-radar areas include Rosy Mound Natural Area, Saugatuck Dunes North Loop, and Nordhouse Dunes Extended Backpacking Loop.ย

 7. Nevada